pravi02/IIT_CS_727/README.md

 4.  **Exit**:

--   To exit the application, select sign out from the top right user account drop down menu or just close the browser
+-   To exit the application, select 'Sign Out' from the user account menu at the top right or simply close the browser.

 ## Error Handling